Continental TrueContact Tour review

 - Does the product achieve this, and how successfully?

-In the case of Continentals TrueContact Tour, I believe they have hit the nail on the head with their All-season touring offering.
+In the case of Continentals TrueContact Tour, we believe they have hit the nail on the head with their All-season touring offering.

 When needing a tire that has the ability to operate in all four seasons and provide safety, stability, durability, affordability, and functionality over a wide range of seasonal extremes.
 Continental has met the market and its intended client base perfectly.

-When it comes to an all-season all-rounder that is completely fit for purpose, the TrueContact tour is leading the pack and should be at the top of your shopping list.
+When it comes to an all-season all-rounder that is completely fit for purpose, the TrueContact Tour leads the pack and should be at the top of your shopping list.